alkistissyt/hDQN-IDS/README.md

 ### 5. Train the Model
-Run the training script for the Hierarchical Deep Q-Network (h-DQN): ``` python train.py ``` You'll receive evaluation metrics like accuracy, precision, recall, and F1-score.
+Run the training script for the Hierarchical Deep Q-Network (h-DQN): ``` python train.py ```

+You'll receive evaluation metrics like accuracy, precision, recall, and F1-score.

 ### 5. Visualize Results (Optional)
-To generate reward curves, confusion matrices, or other performance plots: ```bash python visualization_diagrams.py ```
+To generate reward curves, confusion matrices, or other performance plots: ``` python Visualization.py ```

 ## Usage Notes